Nemerion/node-mongo-ts-server/README.md

 Extracted from a previous boilerplate authored by Jakub Synowiec <github@jakubsynowiec.info>.

+## Dependencies

+## Database
+This proyect uses MongoDb as database, and in order to run it, you need to have it installed in your computer.
+After that, if you are in Linux, just run:
++ `service mongod start` - run mongodb,
++ `mongo` - go to the mongodb console

+Remember that you will not be able to start the server until this is running.

 ## Available scripts

 + `start` - start the transpiled js files with ts-node,